frandiox/vitedge/docs/usage.md

 })
 ```

+See a full example [here](https://github.com/frandiox/vitedge/tree/master/example/worker-site/index.js).

 ### Other Node environments

-For a normal Node.js server or any serverless function running in a Node.js environment, you can find a full example [here](../example/node-site/index.js).
+For a normal Node.js server or any serverless function running in a Node.js environment, you can find a full example [here](https://github.com/frandiox/vitedge/tree/master/example/node-site/index.js).